-March of Spring Quarter is recommended, as all student organizations must update their roster with the Student Organizations & Activities in April to maintain their status as a recognized student organization on campus.
-Also, this allows for new officers/executive board members to shadow departing members for at least a month before the incumbent leaves their position.
+March of Spring Quarter is the recommended time for leadership transitions to occur, as all student organizations must complete SOA's annual registration process to maintain their status as a recognized student organization on campus, which typically launches in early May.
+Mid-quarter transition in leadership allows for new officers/executive board members to shadow departing members for at least a month before the incumbent leaves their position.
 This shadowing provides a vital period of learning and training for the coming year ensuring a smoother transition and greater passage of knowledge and information.